-# How to build more housing with less parking
+# How to build more housing with less parking, in Chicago

 Building new housing with car parking tends to increase construction costs, increase rental or ownership costs, and adds to local traffic congestion.
 Yet the City of Chicago's zoning code generally requires one car parking space per new dwelling unit.
-Chicago Cityscape is aware of six strategies to build less parking.
+Chicago Cityscape is aware of eight strategies for relief to build less parking.

 ## Strategies to build less parking